peterhessey/recommenderSystems/roadmap.md

   - [ ] Create README.txt with instructions for start up
   - [ ] Comment and document code properly
   - [ ] Submit

+## Problems

+- [ ] Not getting column names properly out of recommender system